polterguy/polterguy.github.io/index.md

 authentication and authorisation system.

 Magic is built in .Net Core, and allows you to expand upon it with your own C# controllers easily.
-It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
+It's a highly modular and extendible architecture, allowing you to intercept its core, using adapters and triggers.
 The Angular code also perfectly follows TSLint rules, making it highly readable and easily modified.
+The process of creating your CRUD apps is also highly configurable, allowing you to modify any aspect of the end result, before you start coding.

 ## Screenshots